projet-fintech/.github/profile/README.md

 - **Admin Dashboard**: A web-based application for administrators to manage users, transactions, loans, and insurance policies.
 - **Client Dashboard**: A user-friendly interface for clients to interact with the platform, view accounts, apply for loans, and manage insurance policies.

-Both applications are built using Angular and are fully responsive.
+Both applications are built using React and are fully responsive.

 ---